-Discrimination on the basis of sex/gender may constitute a violation of Title VII of the US Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and/or the Pennsylvania Human Relations Act.
+Discrimination on the basis of sex or gender may constitute a violation of Title VII of the US Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and/or the Pennsylvania Human Relations Act.

-The Sexual Discrimination/Misconduct Policy is applicable to all students and employees of the university, as well as designated volunteers, contractors, and vendors.
+The Sexual Discrimination and Sexual Misconduct Policy is applicable to all students and employees of the university, as well as designated volunteers, contractors, and vendors.
 Students, employees, and university affiliates are expected to conduct themselves in a manner that does not infringe upon the rights of others.

-Retaliation against individuals reporting such conduct, or participating in an investigative process, will not be tolerated and will be addressed through the appropriate university process.
+Retaliation against individuals reporting such conduct, or participating in an investigative or administrative process, will not be tolerated and will be addressed through the appropriate university process.

-To read the policy in its entirety, please download the IUP Sexual Discrimination/Misconduct Policy
+To read the policy in its entirety, please download the IUP Sexual Discrimination and Sexual Misconduct Policy